 - Evoking – Understanding and identifying the addict’s personal arguments towards change

 Each of these works to create a set plan while motivating the person to pursue their goals on their own.
-Motivational interviewing for substance abuse works differently from other therapy methods in that it allows the person to pursue their goals willingly.
-Let’s take a look at each of these processes concerning motivational interviewing for substance abuse.
+Motivational interviewing works differently from other therapy methods in that it allows the person to pursue their goals willingly.

-One of the most vital parts of the motivational interviewing process is to establish a respectful and strong bond between the therapist and the person.
-Since both the therapist and the addict will be working together, it’s essential to build trust before the process begins.
-Counselors will be emphatic as they collaborate to create goals for the person.
+One of the most vital parts of the MI process is to establish a respectful and strong bond between the therapist and the recovering individual.
+Since the therapist and the patient will be working together, it’s essential to build trust before the process begins.
+Counselors will be emphatic as they collaborate to create goals for the person who is in recovery.
 It is important to make sure that the person knows they are in control of their recovery from the beginning.
 In this regard, the counselor makes sure there is no power dynamic between the two of them.
 Conversations about change may occur during this phase but the main goal is to create a trusting relationship.

 In certain cases, a person may enter into treatment with a goal already set.
-This could be through the honest realization that they need change or perhaps it is mandatory by a judge/family due to alcohol– or drug-related crime.
+This could be through the honest realization that they need change or perhaps it is mandatory by a judge or the individual’s family due to alcohol-related or drug-related crime.
 While the recovering individual may have a broad picture of their goals they may not have a set plan or direction.
-This is where focusing comes into play during motivational interviewing.
+This is where focusing comes into play during MI.

-Focusing focuses on determining what is important to the person and what they want to get out of treatment and recovery.
+The “focusing” phase emphasizes the process of determining what is important to the person.
+It also helps to determine what the individual wants to get out of treatment and recovery.
 This is then the topic for the next few sessions to help a person realize their desire to change.
 It is important for the counselor and the person to agree upon a set of goals.
 However, it is crucial to have the person identify and create a set of goals themselves.
 This process may take some time depending on the case, while it may take a few weeks, there is no rush or pressure to do so.

-Evoking is the next vital part of the motivational interviewing process.
-This component uncovers a person’s personal motivations and reasons for the change.
+Evoking is the next vital part of the MI process.
+This component uncovers a person’s personal motivations and reasons for change.
 After focusing on a goal, the counselor will help address the individual’s reasons as to why they want to recover.
 This requires a close examination of the person’s personal desires and internal motivation.

 At this stage, the counselor will go all-in making sure that the person is ready to take on life’s stresses and potential triggers.
 However, the counselor will follow the goal of making sure the individual stays in control of their own desires and motivations.
 Sometimes the hardest part for recovering addicts is knowing where to start or how to set a functioning plan.
 This is where the counselor can step in and guide them without ‘taking the reins’.

 In cases where a person has relapsed in the past, they may be numbed to the true severity of relapse and its effects.
 This can make someone lose motivation and can ultimately increase their chances of relapse down the line.
 MI helps a person find their desire to change and motivates them to pursue these goals closely.
-Motivational interviewing can work in combination with other therapies and, in some cases, medication-assistance as well.
+Also, MI can work in combination with other therapies and, in some cases, medication assistance as well.